microsoft/ML-For-Beginners/3-Web-App/1-Web-App/README.md

 ufos.info()
 ```

-Next, import Scikit-Learn's LabelEncoder library to convert the text values for countries to a number.
+Next, import Scikit-learn's LabelEncoder library to convert the text values for countries to a number.

 ✅ LabelEncoder encodes data alphabetically